By Daniel Frank Sedwick LLC ……

-What makes the “pillar dollar” so special is that it was a truly worldwide currency, freely traded in all the continents except Antarctica.
+What makes the “pillar dollar” so special is that it was a truly worldwide currency, freely traded on all the continents except Antarctica.
 A well-known fact is that it was legal tender in the United States until 1857.
-The design itself is also attractive to collectors, as it shows two globes (for the Old and New Worlds) between the Pillars of Hercules draped with PLVS VLTRA (“more beyond”) under a crown and the legend VTRAQUE VNUM (“both are one”).
+The design itself is also attractive to collectors, as it shows two globes (representing both the Old and New Worlds) between the Pillars of Hercules draped with PLVS VLTRA (“More Beyond”) under a crown and the legend VTRAQUE VNUM (“Both Are One”).
 The other side of the coin shows the Bourbon Spanish arms with denomination, assayers’ initials, mintmark and king’s name.
 This design was universal among the six mints.

 Daniel Frank Sedwick, LLC

 Winter Park, Florida 32790, USA